 Three silver linings to this are that 1) Off-road wheel distribution websites shows on average 40-times more 17" beadlock choices than 16", 2) Tire distribution websites list nearly no inch-sized tires (33"/35"/37"/39"/40") available for 16-inch wheels, and 3) Tacoma owners will be able to upgrade to 5th gen 4Runner or Lexus GX460 2010+ brake rotors (23% larger diameter & 28% thicker) and 2010-2015 brake calipers (28% larger piston volume).

 BigMike's Q&A to Dirt Lifestyle's RCLT HD Install Video

-Below is a collection of Questions & Answers by BigMike to comments from Dirt Lifestyle's RCLT HD install video.
+Below are additional answers by BigMike to video comments from Dirt Lifestyle's RCLT HD installation.